Activities and field trips for Kookmin University

 Upon the conclusion of your program, you will be awarded a completion certificate.
 This will be a special time to say farewell to your instructors and new friends.

-This all-day field trip, included in your program fee, takes you to Nami Island or a visit to a Korean folk village.
+This all-day field trip, included in your program fee, takes you to either Nami Island or a Korean folk village.

-Namiseom Island is a half-moon-shaped isle and is famous for its beautiful tree lined roads.
-“Nami” island, as it’s known, was designated a UNICEF Child Friendly Park.
-This was a first for Korea and only the 14th park in the world to receive such a designation.
+Namiseom, or Nami Island, is a half-moon-shaped isle famous for its beautiful tree lined roads.
+It was designated a UNICEF Child Friendly Park, and is the first for Korea and only the 14th park in the world to receive such a designation.

-When visiting the Korean folk village, you will be able to watch intriguing cultural performances such as nongak (farmer’s music), martial arts on horseback, and traditional ceremonies.
-Students can enjoy traditional rice cakes like songpyeon, injeolmi, bueko-gui, or pageon.
+When visiting the Korean folk village, you will be able to watch cultural performances such as nongak (farmer’s music), martial arts on horseback, and traditional ceremonies.
+You can also sample traditional foods like songpyeon (sweet, chewy rice cakes), injeolmi (rice cakes coated in soybean powder), or pajeon (savory green onion pancake).

 Quick Details